Wanda-Mgs/docs/extensions/Guide By Functions/Magento 2/Reward Points.md

 ----------------
 ## Release Note

+### Version 1.1.0 (released on Oct 10, 2017)

+Fix conflict with discount total of Magestore_Giftvoucher extension

+Release the stable version for Magento 2.2

 ### Version 1.0.3 (released on Aug 31, 2017)

+Update feature spend points for shipping fee

+Improve import point feature

+Improve spending points with/without tax

+Update showing point balance in My Reward page

+Improve js in spending point/ earning point grid in backend

+Improve earning rate & spending rate in backend

+Improve using maximum spending point when creating order in backend

 ### Version 1.0.2 (released on Mar 27, 2017)

+Improve checkout via Paypal

+Update rounding points features when the point discount less than 1

 ### Version 1.0.0 (released on March 29th, 2016)